espinraf/mule-microservice/README.md

 The example shows how to create a runnable Jar file with Mule Embedded.

-The example uses Mule CE 3.8.0, but it works perfectly with Mule EE (for Mule EE you need Mule EE License).
+The example uses Mule CE 3.9.0, but it may works with Mule EE, I have not anymore account to EE Repository (for Mule EE you need Mule EE License).

 For Mule EE, you need: